These ATMs can decrease the number of patients in clinics but health workers are not helping to achieve that goal.

 In its latest study, Right to Care looked at how convenient and cost-effective its ATMs in Alexandra were compared to other ways South Africa uses to making picking up medication easier for chronic patients: Adherence clubs and fast-tracked clinic lines.

-How do ATMs work?
-Listen to Bhekisisa’s Nelisiwe Msomi explains in this radio interview with Salaamedia
+[LISTEN] How do ATMs work?
+Bhekisisa’s Nelisiwe Msomi explains in this radio interview with Salaamedia

 On average, ATM users got their medication within 15 minutes as opposed to an average of two hours via adherence clubs.
 Clinic waiting times were almost double that, the Right to Care report says.